Employee Benefit Plan and ERISA Audit Services Nationwide

 HOW DOES THE CENTER BENEFIT YOU AS THE CLIENT?

-As a member of the Employee Benefit Plan Audit Quality Center, our CPA firm has made a commitment to adhere to significant quality and continuing education standards that ensure you will receive a high-quality audit.
+As a member of the Employee Benefit Plan Audit Quality Center, our CPA firm has committed to adhering to significant quality and continuing education standards to ensure you receive a high-quality audit.

 As a Center member, we receive comprehensive resources to assist us in performing employee benefit plan audits.
-We receive up-to-date information on a variety of technical, legislative, and regulatory subjects that we then apply to your employee benefit plan audit to help ensure that you are in compliance with the appropriate standards and changes in regulation.
-These resources help us respond nimbly to new standards and requirements to ensure the efficiency of your audit engagement.
+We receive up-to-date information on a variety of technical, legislative, and regulatory subjects, which we then apply to your employee benefit plan audit to help ensure compliance with applicable standards and regulatory changes.
+These resources help us respond nimbly to new standards and requirements, ensuring the efficiency of your audit engagement.

 HOW DOES CENTER MEMBERSHIP IMPACT THE AUDIT TEAM THAT IS CONDUCTING YOUR ORGANIZATION’S AUDIT

 Our firm is committed to ensuring that our audit personnel are well-trained to deliver employee benefit audit services.
-Further, our Center membership dictates that we document a program that consists of on-the-job training and minimum CPE requirements for all personnel conducting employee benefit plan audits to ensure that they stay current on the applicable professional standards, rules, and regulations for ERISA employee benefit plan audits.
+Further, our Center membership requires us to document a program that includes on-the-job training and minimum CPE requirements for all personnel conducting ERISA employee benefit plan audits, to ensure they stay current with the applicable professional standards, rules, and regulations.
 This translates into a highly competent team of auditors who are knowledgeable in the unique requirements of quality employee benefit plan auditing and ensure that we deliver the reliable, accurate information you need to prepare your plan’s summary annual report and confidently manage your plan.

 WHAT ARE THE QUALITY REQUIREMENTS OF THE CENTER?

-In addition to the resources and information on current regulations and standards affecting audits, the Center requires our firm to adhere to significant membership requirements, including designating a partner to be responsible for our employee benefit plan audit practice, meeting quality control standards, and establishing annual internal inspection procedures.
+In addition to the resources and information on current regulations and standards affecting audits, the Center requires our firm to meet significant membership requirements, including designating a partner responsible for our employee benefit plan audit practice, meeting quality control standards, and establishing annual internal inspection procedures.
 This inspection includes a review of our firm’s employee benefit plan audit practice by individuals with specific knowledge of ERISA employee benefit plan audits and standards.
-The review must be made available to our firm’s peer reviewer, who conducts a review and evaluation of our firm’s auditing and accounting functions so we can meet state licensing, federal regulatory and/or AICPA membership requirements.
+The review must be made available to our firm’s peer reviewer, who conducts a review and evaluation of our firm’s auditing and accounting functions to ensure compliance with state licensing, federal regulatory, and/or AICPA membership requirements.
 In addition, we must make our peer review findings publicly available.

 WHY SHOULD A RETIREMENT PLAN AUDITOR HAVE EXPERIENCE IN AUDITING RETIREMENT PLANS?